Kimserey/BlogArchive/20171229_publish_ng.md

 # Publish Angular application with Angular CLI and AspDotNet Core

-A few month back I showed how to bootstrap an Angular application using Angular CLI.
-Apart from bootstrapping and serving, Angular CLI is also capable of packing the application and get it ready to be published.
-We can then use the published site and serve it on our own webserver.
+A few months back I showed how to [bootstrap an Angular application using Angular CLI](https://kimsereyblog.blogspot.sg/2017/06/bootstrap-your-angular-project-with_30.html).
+Apart from bootstrapping and serving, Angular CLI is also capable of packing the application and get it ready to be published in order for us to serve it on our own webserver.
 Today we will see how the process of publishing can be done in three steps

 ```
 1. Prepare the project for packing